rachid-eladlani/isa-devops/DevOps/README.md

 ## Assignment #1

 First Assignment requires you to compile and package the code base of The Cookie Factory.
-The code base is available [in this zip file](https://github.com/collet/isa-devops/blob/master/DevOps/TDs/tcf_td1.zip).
+The code base is available [in this repository (develop branch)](https://github.com/collet/4A_ISA_TheCookieFactory).

 ## Assignment #2
 Independant local compilation of two components